linusbui/Robo-CSK-Benchmark/tool_usage/README.md

 To evaluate this tasks, we provide the LLMs with the following prompt:

 ---
-**System**: Imagine you are a robot in a household environment being confronted with a task a list of tools.
+**System**: Imagine you are a robot in a household environment being confronted with a task and a list of tools.

 **User**: What is the single tool from the given list that you think is most suitable to help you execute your task?
 Please only answer with the tool you chose.